curtp/the_oracle/README.md

 | Yes, but complication | No, but benefit       | Yes                   |
 | Yes                   | Yes, but complication | Yes                   |
 | Yes, and benefit      | Yes                   | Yes, and benefit      |

+You can change these lists to suit your needs, or remove them from the oracle (see below).

 ## Talking to the Oracle
 There are two ways to talk to the oracle.
 Either of these will work